debamitro/rna-seq-diag/README.md

 # rna-seq-diag
-Random scripts for drawing RNA sequencing diagrams.
+Some scripts for drawing RNA sequencing diagrams.
 Completely under construction.

+## Dependencies

+* Python 3
+* Matplotlib

+## How to run

+The top-level script is main.py.
+It takes two inputs - a GTF file and the name of a gene.